RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-06-ctrlalt-producing-keycaps-in-collaboration-with-jtkeycaps.md

 category:
 tags: ["[CTRL]ALT", Keycaps, ABS, Doubleshot, News]
 ---
+**Note:**
+I would just like to make it clear and reiterate that this is in fact a joint venture between [CTRL]ALT and JTKeycaps.
+[CTRL]ALT is not manufacturing the keycaps by themselves.

 Quite excitingly it seems that a new keycap producer is entering the game, and this time from a familiar familiar face.
 Just announced on geekhack.
 [CTRL]ALT is collaborating with JTKeycaps to produce keycaps to rival the current offering.
 There is little information at the moment but the current offering is **doubleshot** **ABS** keycaps.
 At the moment the offering is just for MX keycaps.
 But it seems like Topre keycaps are not an extreme suggestion.
 Quoting BunnyLake "just mx....for now".

 [![ctrl keycap](http://i.imgur.com/0OeVdLH.jpg)](https://geekhack.org/index.php?topic=70659.0)*BunnyLake's photo*